WPManageNinja/paymattic-docs/docs/form-editor/how-to-use-conditional-logic-in-form-fields-with-paymattic.md

 ## Conditional Logic In A Form

-To learn how to use conditional logic in a specific form, follow the steps with the screenshots below –

 First, go to the **All Forms** section from the **Pymattic Navbar**, choose a **Form**, and click the **Pencil/Edit** icon to open the **Editor** page of that form.

 ::: tip